 He’s in a better place.
 (A better place would be beside me now.)
 Everything happens for a reason.
 (There is no rhyme or reason for this kind of loss.)
 Time heals all wounds.
 (Time doesn’t heal all wounds, although healing takes time.)
 Try not to cry.
 He wouldn’t want you to cry.
 (He’d be bawling his eyes out.)
 It is time to put this behind you.
 (There is no timetable for grief.)
 If you think this is bad, let me tell you about the time … (No comparisons, please.)
 I know how you feel.
 (Do we ever really know how someone feels?)
 Let me tell you about my own loss, which is similar to yours.
 (Please just listen and acknowledge my loss.)
 You’ll get through it.
 Be strong.
 (This tells people to hold on to their grief and not let it out.)

 Grad suggests these kind words to comfort someone in times of grief:

-Jeff Yalden, youth motivational speaker, offers these suggestions to parents, youth leaders, teachers, and to anyone who mourns the loss of a young friend or family member:
+Jeff Yalden, youth motivational speaker, offers these suggestions to parents, youth leaders, teachers, and to anyone who mourns the loss of a child or teen.